wiz0u/WTelegramClient/FAQ.md

 There can be several reasons why `chats.chats[id]` raise an error:
 - The user account you're currently logged-in as has not joined this particular chat.
 API method [Messages_GetAllChats](https://corefork.telegram.org/method/messages.getAllChats) will only return those chat groups/channels the user is in, not all Telegram chat groups.
-- You're trying to use a Telegram.Bot (or TDLib) numerical ID, like -1001234567890
+- You're trying to use a Bot API (or TDLib) numerical ID, like -1001234567890
 Telegram Client API don't use these kind of IDs for chats.
 Remove the -100 prefix and try again with the rest (1234567890).
 - You're trying to use a user ID instead of a chat ID.
 Private messages with a user are not called "chats".
 See [Terminology in ReadMe](README.md#terminology).